Plots a wind rose showing wind speed and direction with ggplot2.

 - calm_wind

-0).- n_col
+0.- n_col

-- facet
+1.- facet

 - plot_title

-Character string to be used for the plot title.
+A character string for the plot title.

 - stack_reverse

-further arguments (ignored).
+Further arguments (ignored).

 Value

 A ggplot2 object.
+See help("ggplot2").

 See also

-ggplot2::theme() for more possible arguments to pass to
+ggplot2::theme() for additional arguments to pass to

 windrose_days(),